steprescott/XcodeGen/README.md

 # XcodeGen

-### Step 9
+### Step 10
-This step we want to add Alamofire via Carthage as a dependency on the main target.

-With a **5 line change**, that includes adding the Cartfile, Cartfile.resolved, the change to the `.yml` & adding `import Alamofire` into the `AppDelegate.swift,` we have added a new dependency and it has been linked up correctly and the correct settings and run build phase added.
+In this step we have added a `Development` & `Production` scheme that will allow us to change settings via `.xcconfig` files.
+Again, all of the work was done in `.yml` files that are easier to understand when code reviewing.

 ---

 ### Next
-Please now checkout `step-10`
+Please now checkout `step-11`

-`git checkout tags/step-10`
+`git checkout tags/step-11`

 ---